This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Keep track of your blood pressure and weight:

-- Caregivers will teach you how to check your blood pressure, and tell you how often to do this.
+- Healthcare providers will teach you how to check your blood pressure, and tell you how often to do this.
 It is important to measure your blood pressure in the same arm and in the same position every time.
 Keep track of your blood pressure readings, and the date and time you took them.
 Take this record with you to your prenatal visits.

 - Weigh yourself daily before breakfast after you urinate.
 Write down your daily weight and take the record with you to your prenatal visits.

 - Your baby is moving less.